 There are several screening methods which have different abilities to detect or prevent CRC: stool blood test known as Fecal Occult Blood Test (FOBT) or Fecal Immunochemical Test (FIT), flexible sigmoidoscopy, colonoscopy, CT colonography, barium enema with air contrast, and stool DNA testing.
-Tests which mainly detect cancer include FOBT and stool DNA.
-Tests which mainly detect polyps or cancer include colonoscopy, flexible sigmoidoscopy, CT colonography and barium enema.
+Tests which mainly detect cancer include FOBT, FIT, and stool DNA.
+Tests which mainly detect polyps or cancer include colonoscopy, flexible sigmoidoscopy, CT colonography, barium enema, and colon capsule endoscopy.
 Colonoscopy is considered the gold standard of colorectal cancer screening methods for its ability to view the entire colon and both detect and remove polyps during the same procedure.

 Patients should speak with their physician about the screening method that is best for them.
 To learn more about CRC prevention and available screening options, log on to ASGE's colorectal cancer awareness Web site www.screen4coloncancer.org.